MartinGC94/PSRegistry/Docs/Add-RegKeyProperty.md

 ```

 ### -Property
 The properties to add.
-This can either be a hashtable with the property names and values, or a [PSRegistry.RegistryProperty] object.
+This can either be a hashtable with the property names and values, or an array of [PSRegistry.RegistryProperty] objects.

 ```yaml
 Type: RegistryProperty[]